 The Principal and the Senior Leadership Board (SLB) meet weekly to discuss current issues and to agree actions for the short, medium and longer term as required.
-For the current year this has included significant discussions and actions arising from the investigation and the subsequent governance review.

-The Finance Committee ensure the adequacy and effectiveness of arrangements for corporate governance, risk management and oversight of any statutory and other regulatory responsibilities including compliance with the OfS's ongoing conditions of registration, any terms and conditions of funding as well as any other relevant regulatory responsibilities.
+The Finance & Audit Committee ensure the adequacy and effectiveness of arrangements for corporate governance, risk management and oversight of any statutory and other regulatory responsibilities including compliance with the OfS's ongoing conditions of registration, any terms and conditions of funding as well as any other relevant regulatory responsibilities.

 As part of the action plan in response to the external investigation the Trustees commissioned an external specialist adviser to complete a governance effectiveness review which was completed in March 2022.
-As detailed on pages 7 and 8, a detailed action plan is in place to deal with the recommendations arising from this review.
+As detailed on pages 7 and 8, detailed work on the actions arising from this review concluded in 2023/24.